 John Corcoran has served on numerous advisory commissions and corporate boards, including the executive board of the Literacy Network of Greater Los Angeles.
 He currently serves on the board of the San Diego Council on Literacy.
 He was appointed to the board of the National Institute for Literacy by Presidents Bush and Clinton and continues advocating on Capitol Hill.

 John Corcoran is a passionate and respected speaker who has spoken across the

 United States, Canada, and Europe to students, professional and volunteer teachers, civic groups and organizations, as well as to small businesses and Fortune 500 companies.
 In addition to the shows mentioned above, he has also appeared on Larry King Live, CNN, Fox News, the Joan Rivers Show, To Tell The Truth and The Travis Smiley Show and has done over 200 radio and television interviews.

 For general information, to request speaking engagements or to sign up for our reading program, please use the form below:

 2082 Rue De La Montagne • Oceanside, CA 92054

-We are a non-profit organization committed to eradicating illiteracy no matter the students financial means.
-All donations we receive go directly to student scholarships.
+We are a non-profit organization committed to eradicating illiteracy.
+All donations we receive directly support this work.